The BnF Museum’s itinerary

 And it is this spirit that has guided the way the collections are presented in this room.
 The Greco-Roman pantheon’s gods and heroes through vases, statuettes and coins, magical practices with jewellery and amulets, everyday objects, body care and public activities such as sports competitions and the theatre are among the themes addressed in this area.

-The Valuables Cabinet – Sisley-d’Ornano Room
+The Cabinet of Treasures – Sisley-d’Ornano Room

 Le Cabinet Précieux – Musée de la BnF © Guillaume Murat / BnF